godaddy/tartufo/docs/source/configuration.rst

 .. code-block:: shell

-   tartufo --config myconfig.toml scan-local-repo .
+   tartufo --config myconfig.toml scan-local-repo <target_directory>

 ``tartufo`` will look for ``myconfig.toml`` in the current directory, and then look for either ``tartufo.toml`` or (if not found) ``pyproject.toml`` in the current